DJBarnes/django-adminlte2-pdq/docs/source/authorization/policies.rst

     * Majority of sidebar links and associated views are hidden to all users.
-    * Sidebar links and associated views will become visible and accessible if you set a required permission or the login required criteria on a route's view and the user meets the required criteria.
+    * Sidebar links and associated views will become visible and accessible if you set required permissions or the login required criteria on a route's view and the user meets the required criteria.
     * Sidebar links and associated views will become visible and accessible if you put the route in an explicit whitelist defined in the settings.